 4. Environmental events are impacting building design & material selection

 Natural disasters such as earthquakes and climatic events like floods and cyclones are forcing many governments and communities to rethink their policies on building methods and standards, introducing new regulations that have construction businesses, civil engineers and developers looking for alternative methods of construction and materials.

 5. Political influences and a growing middle class demand better infrastructure

 Stabilization of governments in developing countries has led to improved economies, and in turn a growing middle classes.
 And this new middle class is now demanding better services and infrastructure from governments including healthcare, education – and better buildings.

 Political influences on construction methods are not limited to developing countries.

-In the United States, non-traditional construction methods are proving popular with developers and builders looking to sidestep the union stronghold on on-site labour.
+In the United States, non-traditional construction methods are proving popular with developers and builders looking to sidestep the union stronghold on on-site labor.

-Whether you’re already considering LGS solutions for a specific project or are considering establishing a LGS manufacturing or construction business, talk to a FRAMECAD expert today.
+Whether you’re already considering LGS /CFS solutions for a specific project or are considering establishing a cols formed steel manufacturing or construction business, talk to a FRAMECAD expert today.